BraedenCollings/Final-Project-DS202/README.md

 ![](README_files/figure-gfm/unnamed-chunk-28-1.png)<!-- -->

-Similar to the hour, there is a stange outlier that we will eliminate
+Similar to the hour, there is a strange outlier that we will eliminate

 ``` r
 master %>% ggplot(aes(x=AGE, fill = SEXNAME)) + geom_histogram() + scale_x_continuous(name="AGE", limits=c(0, 100)) + xlab("Age - Colored by Sex") + ylab("Number of Crashes") + ggtitle("Crashes per Demographic")